bbauska/Coursera-Bootstrap/readme.md

 fa-address-card fa-lg and save the changes.

-You should repeat the same, addition of the same icons even in aboutus.html page, and then we\'ll take a look at our web page after we complete the changes.
+You should repeat the same, addition of the same icons even in aboutus.html page, and then we&apos;ll take a look at our web page after we complete the changes.

 After modifying also aboutus.html and index.html including the icons, I